 Figure 8.5.2-1: Binding information Creation procedure

-1. When an IP address is allocated for the IP PDU session, or a MAC address is used for the Ethernet PDU session, the PCF invokes the Nbsf_Management_Register service operation by sending the HTTP POST request with Resource URI of the resource "PCF Session Bindings" to store the binding information in the BSF.
+1. When an IP address is allocated for the IP PDU session, or a MAC address is used for the Ethernet PDU session, the PCF for a PDU session invokes the Nbsf_Management_Register service operation by sending an HTTP POST request with Resource URI of the resource "PCF for a PDU Session Bindings" to store the binding information in the BSF.
 The binding information provided in the HTTP POST request is defined in subclause 4.2.2.2 of 3GPP TS 29.521 [22].

+When an AM/UE Policy Association is established, the PCF for a UE invokes the Nbsf_Management_Register service operation by sending an HTTP POST request with Resource URI of the resource "PCF for a UE Bindings" as defined in subclause 4.2.2.3 of 3GPP TS 29.521 [22] to store the binding information in the BSF.

-2. The BSF sends an HTTP "201 Created" response to the PCF and stores the binding information.
+2. Once the BSF created the resource correspondingly, the BSF shall send an HTTP "201 Created" response to the PCF and store the binding information.

 8.5.3 Binding information Deletion